yusuketsuda/BeMAp/README.md

 # Note
 * Displaying the dendric tree depends on PC setting.
 Please adjust dendric tree to the cells in the spreadsheet.
+* Identification of AMR genes precisely takes more times to align multiple plasmids than ambigous identification.

 # Future Plan
 BeMAp will offer options below in the future.